 In its original form of vesicae pisces, the design incorporates the fish, a popular Christian symbol.
 Occasionally, you may see the Trinity knot enclosed within a circle as a means of emphasising unity or eternity.

-The Triquetra can also represent concepts such as the neo-pagan triple goddess; past, present, and future; body, mind, and soul; or the Celtic concept of land, sea, and sky.
+The Triquetra, or Trinity knot, can also represent concepts such as the neo-pagan triple goddess symbol; past, present, and future; body, mind, and soul; or the Celtic concept of land, sea, and sky.

-Some believe that the symbol can offer protection against malevolent forces.
+Some believe that the Celtic knot can offer protection against malevolent forces.
 If you are the superstitious type, perhaps it is not a bad idea to incorporate this into the home if you wish to dispel any negative energy.

-The Triquetra has been incorporated into jewellery, often found as a design element in claddaghs and other wedding or engagement rings.
+The Triquetra, or Trinity knot, has been incorporated into jewellery, often found as a design element in claddaghs and other wedding or engagement rings.
 Some people have also chosen to take a more permanent approach, choosing the design for a tattoo.

 You might also recognise the symbol from the popular 90s TV show Charmed.
 The show centres around three sisters with supernatural powers and this symbol adorns their ‘Book of Shadows’, which contains their spells and lore.